ConradIrwin/pry-rescue/README.md

 use PryRescue::Rack
 ```

-If you're using rspec, you should add `pry-rescue` to your Gemfile and then you can
+If you're using rspec (or [respec](https://github.com/oggy/respec)), you should add
-enable rescuing on failed tests by running:
+`pry-rescue` to your Gemfile and then you can enable rescuing on failed tests by
+running:

 ```
-rescue rspec
+rescue rspec  # rspec
+rescue respec # respec
 ```

 If you want more fine-grained control over which parts of your code are rescued, you can